How we operate

 Our principles.

-These are not marketing statements.
-They are the actual beliefs that guide how we evaluate businesses, how we treat the people in them, and how we make decisions as owners.
+These aren't marketing statements.
+They're the actual beliefs that guide how we evaluate businesses, how we treat the people in them, and how we make decisions as owners.

 01